Get To Know Your Carpets

 |Wide variety of colours|

-The new kid on the block, Triexta has only been around since 2009, sharing many of the same characteristics seen in nylon.
+Triexta, which has only been around since 2009, has many of the same characteristics seen in nylon.
 Like nylon, triexta comes in a variety of qualities, thus may not always be better than the other materials we have discussed.
 Generally speaking though, this material is often less expensive than nylon due to its lower manufacturing costs.
 It’s highly stain resistant, due to the fibres being naturally hydrophobic, and cleans very easily.
 Available in a wide range of colours and designs, this might be a perfect alternative to nylon.

 |Great value for money||Varying grades|